rahimianarezoo/Asynchronous-JavaScript---Promise-callbacks-Async-Await-/README.md

 For sure you may need asynchronous process into your code but with callback hells?!

 This is where another feature named "promise" plays a role.
 Promise has a cycle and you must stick to this cysle if you have a plan to use promise in your code.

+I am going to explain it in my example then it would be more understandable.
+After a promise is made means what promise do you to your customer, in my example I promise to serve a sandwitch, this is a promise cycle:

+1- Pending stage -> nothing is happening here e.g. no hamburger order received yet! so I didn't start made hamburger.

+2- Resolve / Reject stage -> when I recieved an order like chicken burger, then I can resolve (whether I have all ingredient) or reject (if I don't have chicken)

+3- .Then process -> Here after resolve in step 2, my 7 steps come to play, each step run after each other here e.g. Choose the meat THEN grill the meat THEN Add prefred sauce on top THEN ...

+4- .catch process -> Here after reject in step 2, I need to wrote a sorry note to my customer and in .catch I will do that

+5- .Finally -> either step 2 will end with resolve / reject, .finally must be run. imagine that I receive 0 customer daily and at the end of the day I have to close my shop so .finally handler must run at the end.